Skip to content

 Applies an artifact detection algorithm for EEG data

 This command applies the method described in Buckelmueller et al, to detect likely artifacts in an EEG channel.
-Briefly, the method takes 10 4-second windows for each 30-second epoch to estimates delta (0.6 to 4.6 Hz) and beta (40-60Hz) spectral power, using Welch's method.
+Briefly, the method takes 10 4-second windows for each 30-second epoch to estimate delta (0.6 to 4.6 Hz) and beta (40-60Hz) spectral power, using Welch's method.
 Based on a sliding window of 15 epochs (i.e. seven either side of each epoch), an epoch is flagged to be masked if either the delta power is more than 2.5 times the local average (from the sliding window) or the beta power is more than 2.0 times the local average.

 Parameters